jkomoros/prompt-garden/README.md

 Note that you may never use `let` or `let-multi` to set this to false, only to true.
 This prevents sub-seeds from un-setting mock if a parent has turned it on.

+#### disallow_remote

+If true, then calls that would otherwise hit a remote LLM will instead return a local result.

+Note that you may never use `let` or `let-multi` to set this to false, only to true.
+This prevents sub-seeds from un-setting mock if a parent has turned it on.

 ### CLI

 The CLI can output a mermaid diagram.
 By default it prints the mermaid diagram definition to the console and exits.